Someone Else's Dream

-"Someone Else's Dream" is a song written by Trey Bruce and Craig Wiseman, and recorded by American country music artist Faith Hill.
-It was released in January 1996 as the third single from her second album, It Matters to Me (1995).
-The song peaked at number three on the US Billboard country charts.
+"Someone Else's Dream" is a song co-produced and recorded by American country music artist Faith Hill.
+Written by Trey Bruce and Craig Wiseman and co-produced with Scott Hendricks, it was released on February 16, 1996, as the third single from her 1995 studio album It Matters to Me.
+The song peaked at number three on the US Hot Country Songs chart and number eight on the Canadian RPM Country Tracks.

 Critical reception

-Deborah Evans Price from Billboard said, "Here is yet another fine cut from Hill's strong album, "It Matters To Me".
+Deborah Evans Price from Billboard said, "Here is yet another fine cut from Hill's strong album, "It Matters to Me".
 This song proves you can have radio-ready uptempo tunes with meaty lyrics.
 Just because a song makes you tap your toes does not mean it has to be devoid of lyrical integrity.
 On both lyrical and musical terms, this song is a winner—thanks in large part to Hill's affecting vocals.
 Her country phrasing and inflection underscore the live-your-own-life message in the lyric.
 Great song."
 Wendy Newcomer from Cash Box wrote, "Finding positive and uplifting songs for female singers these days is about as easy as finding a male singer who doesn’t wear tight jeans.
 But Hill has found a song that fits the bill (and her sweetheart image)—she sings the heck out of it, too.
 If women truly are the buyers and target audience of country music, this single should hit the bullseye."